 - Finalists will be contacted to provide a brief, 300-word consideration addressing the ways in which they see themselves as representative of the spirit of the scholarship.

-- The winner of each scholarship will receive free tuition and accommodation for Disquiet 2019 in Lisbon.
+- The winner of each scholarship will receive free tuition for Disquiet 2020 in Lisbon.

 - Application for the scholarship will have no bearing on the status or treatment of your contest submission.

 Visit our Submittable page to enter and pay the fee via Paypal.
 A $15 US reading fee must accompany each entry.